DmitryBogomolov/containerator/README.md

 ## core

-Helper functions to work with docker containers.
+Functions to work with docker containers.

 Several most common and basic operations are supported.